 The state of Michoacán in Mexico is known for its artisan crafts, day of the dead celebrations and one of the greatest natural phenomena on earth: the Monarch Butterfly migration.
 Each year these butterflies make a 4000 km journey south to Mexico from the Rocky Mountains in Canada.
 Beginning in August, they move south to hibernate over winter before then reproducing, generally, in February and early March.
 This first generation then begins its journey back north at the beginning of spring, however, it will be second, third and fourth generations that reach the northern territories.

-Our tours to Michoacán include a visit to one of the protected sanctuaries where these butterflies migrate to, where you will be able to see them in their natural habitat, in their thousands, before they fly back north.
+Our tours to Michoacán include a visit to one of the protected sanctuaries where these butterflies migrate to, where you will be able to see them in their natural habitat, in their tens of thousands, before they fly back north.

 Each tour gives you the opportunity to explore the state capital and UNESCO World Heritage city of Morelia, as well as the Pueblo Mágico of Pátzcuaro.
 Both cities played important parts in the history of Mexico and are enriched with colourful and vibrant cultural traditions.
 We also show you some of the local handicrafts produced in the region, with the chance to meet local artisans and see their work and production methods.

 A 5 day tour to the heart of Michoacán, including 2 nights in Morelia and 2 nights in Pátzcuaro